Kermalis/VGMusicStudio/README.md

 ## Mario & Luigi: Superstar Saga Engine
 * Properly implement "free notes"
 * Voice table - Find out the last 4 bytes in voice entry struct
-* Voice table - Figure out squares (they probably only activate if their voice is 190 <= voice < 199)
+* Voice table - Figure out squares (190s activate when in bottom 2/1 tracks... but only for some songs)
 * MIDI saving

 ## General